AcidPi/cwk-server/readme.md

 # Card Wars Kingdom Reversed-Engineered Server

-This is a reversed-engineered server for Card Wars Kingdom, designed for version 1.0.17
+This is a reversed-engineered server for Card Wars Kingdom, designed for version 1.0.17 works with v1.0.17 - v1.19.0 ( v1.19.1 requires fixes ).

 **Disclaimer**: This server is intended for use only by individuals you trust, as it lacks essential security measures in this version.